LukeZGD/daibutsuCFW/readme.md

 # daibutsuCFW

-- daibutsuCFW fork used for [iOS-OTA-Downgrader](https://github.com/LukeZGD/iOS-OTA-Downgrader)
+- daibutsuCFW fork used for [Legacy iOS Kit](https://github.com/LukeZGD/Legacy-iOS-Kit)
 - idevicererestore and xpwn builds for Linux and Windows can be [downloaded here](https://github.com/LukeZGD/daibutsuCFW/releases/tag/latest)
-- For idevicererestore, the patch version is used for iOS-OTA-Downgrader - It uses `tmp/tmp.bbfw` and `tmp/BuildManifest.plist` for the baseband to be used
+- For idevicererestore, the patch version is used for Legacy iOS Kit - It uses `tmp/tmp.bbfw` and `tmp/BuildManifest.plist` for the baseband to be used

 ### list of flags and devices supported by haxx_overwrite (dyld haxx)
 | flag | device |